• About

 The gift of Jesus in Bread & Wine - All are welcome!

-• All baptized children are welcome to come and receive forgiveness in the bread and wine - it is The Lord's Table - and all are welcome.
+All people are welcome to come and receive forgiveness in the bread and wine - it is The Lord's Table and all are welcome!
+Anyone coming to The Lord’s Table with an open hand will be served Holy Communion.

 Why do we encourage children to share in Holy Communion?

-• The mystery of bread and wine becoming the body and blood of Christ defies all human understanding.
+The mystery of bread and wine becoming the body and blood of Christ defies all human understanding.
 It is a mystery that we are invited to believe with child-like faith.
+Children are an essential part of this family of faith and are equal partakers in God’s free gift of grace.
+The ELCA's theological document, The Use of the Means of Grace, permits children to commune and invites/encourages congregations to determine the age of welcome.

 Celebration of Holy Communion - Fifth Grade and Parents